-The Parties shall never be bound by the considerations of fact or law or other considerations accepted by the Commission.
+The Farties shall never be bound by the considerations of fact or law or any other considerations accepted by the Commission.

-Subject to the provision of Article 7, paragraph 3, the proceedings of the Commission must, unless the Parties otherwise agree, be terminated within six months from the date on which the dispute was submitted to the Commission.
+Subject to the provisions of Article 7, paragraph 3, the proceedings of the Commission must, unless the Parties otherwise agree, be terminated within six months from the day on which the Commission shall have been notified of the dispute.

-Failing any special provisions to the contrary, the Permanent Conciliation Commission shall lay down its own procedure, which in any case must provide for both Parties being heard.
-In regard to enquiries, the Commission, unless it decides unanimously to the contrary, shall act in accordance with the provisions of Part III (International Commissions of Enquiry) of the Hague Convention of October 18, 1907, for the Pacific Settlement of International Disputes.
+Failing any special provision to the contrary, the Permanent Conciliation Commission shall lay down its own procedure, which in any case must provide for both Parties being heard.
+In regard to enquiries, the Commission, unless it decides unanimously to the contrary, shall act in accordance with the provisions of Chapter III (International Commissions of Enquiry) of the Hague Convention of October 18, 1907, for the Pacific Settlement of International Disputes.

-In the absence of agreement to the contrary between the Parties, the Permanent Conciliation Commission shall meet at the place selected by its President.
+The Permanent Conciliation Commission shall meet, in the absence of agreement between the Parties to the contrary, at the place selected by its President.

-The proceedings of the Permanent Conciliation Commission shall not be public unless a decision to that effect is taken by the Commission with the consent of the Parties.
+The proceedings of the Permanent Conciliation Commission shall be private, unless the Commission, with the consent of the Parties, decides otherwise.